 7.0 Covid-19 Challenges.
 Research spans theory, concept development, experiment design, feasability analysis, simulation, proof-of-concept experiments, field exploration and science data analysis.
 Opportunities to work in large groups on hands-on projects is not permissible due to the pandemic.
 Instead, the projects have shifted to working online with focus on theory, concept development, simulation and individual experiments.

-*Sophomores through Seniors are encouraged to apply.
+*Sophomores through Juniors are encouraged to apply.
 High GPA standing is expected for a competitive application.

 *Note: Non-US Persons are limited from certain research opportunities due to ITAR/EAR restrictions but are encouraged to apply.

-**The students will be funded with a single stipend of $720 for attending the 5-weeks of courses.
+**The students will be funded with a single stipend for attending the 5-weeks of courses.

-***The internship runs for one academic year, 10-20 hours/week, at $12.00/hr.
+***The internship runs for one academic year, 10-20 hours/week.
 The internship officially starts with approval of the student's research abstract.

 1.0 Strength in Diversity.
 UA ASTEROIDS Laboratory’s NASA-funded Undergraduate Research and Education Program (UREP)* has been developed to increase the diversity, number and quality of undergrads entering the aerospace sector in Southern Arizona.
 ASTEROIDS Laboratory is NASA-mandated to increase number of women, underrepresented minorities, people of different sexual orientation and people with disabilities into the thriving aerospace sector.
 The ASTEROIDS Laboratory views America's diversity as a key strength.
 Diverse teams bring new perspective, refreshing ideas and out-of-the-box thinking that can have transformative impact.